-On-street EV charging in Lindfield, East Lindfield and Roseville
+On-street electric vehicle (EV) charging locations in Lindfield, East Lindfield and Roseville

 Project Overview

-Ku-ring-gai Council is seeking your feedback on proposed new on-street electric vehicle (EV) charging locations in Lindfield and Roseville.
+Ku-ring-gai Council is seeking your feedback on proposed on-street electric vehicle (EV) charging locations in Lindfield, East Lindfield and Roseville.

 What is being proposed?